webbpinner/OpenVDMv2-PortOffice/INSTALL.md

 The Location of the **CruiseData** needs to be large enough to hold multiple cruises worth of data.
 In typical installation of OpenVDMv2 - Port Office, the location of the **CruiseData** is on dedicated hardware (internal RAID array).
 In these cases the volume is mounted at boot by the OS to a specific location (i.e. `/mnt/vault`).
 Instructions on mounting volumes at boot is beyond the scope of these installation procedures.

-For the purposes of these installation instructions the name of the **CruiseData** folder will be '''Shoreside''', it will be located at '''/mnt/vault''' and the user that will retain ownership of this folders will be "survey"
+For the purposes of these installation instructions the name of the **CruiseData** folder will be `Shoreside`, it will be located at `/mnt/vault` and the user that will retain ownership of this folders will be "survey"

 ```
 sudo mkdir -p /mnt/vault/Shoreside